 6. Download your attachments.

 When accessing Gmail Offline, you can’t preview attachments the way you ordinarily would.
 Instead, you’ll need to download them individually.
 When you enable offline mail for the first time, the “Download attachments” option will be checked by default.
 I recommend you keep this checked, but if you find yourself rarely needing attachments, you can uncheck it to save space.
+See our complete guide to Gmail attachment size limits.

 7. Clean up your storage.